 Cool Items From The Archives

 Nothing beats finding and purchasing a gem of a historical item in an online auction site and that is what we did just recently when the archives acquired an original 1965 Chesbro Music Co. catalog.
 While the catalog has some wear and tear as you would imagine due to it being over 50 years old, it is in great shape and fills in a gap that existed in our collection.
+This almost 400 page catalog list products from Accordions to Zither Strings and everything in between.
+The archives are extremely fortunate to acquire pieces like these and we continue to look to expand our collection of artifacts.

 Among the interesting items in the NAMM Archival Collection are advertisements like this one that echo of a bygone era.